navidrome/website/content/en/docs/Installation/ubuntu-linux.md

 # /var/lib/navidrome.
 ProtectSystem=full

-# You can comment the following line if you don't have any media in /home/*.
+# You can uncomment the following line if you don't have any media in /home/*.
 # This will prevent navidrome from ever reading/writing anything there.
 #ProtectHome=true
 ```